 Be nice.
 Or else.

-Toronto Joined about 3 years ago
+Toronto Joined over 3 years ago

 Love the concept and the simplicity of getting a paper drawing scanned vs having to scan it with the scanner.
 Definitely going to be giving this a shot!